nirvanasupermind/volcano/README.md

 **Version 2.0.0**

-Tachyon is a lightweight dynamic programming language that supports full multithreading and prototype-based object-oriented programming.
-Eris is transpiled to C++11 using tagged unions to handle dynamic typing, and can interact with C++ code.
+Tachyon is a performant dynamic prototype-based programming language.
+This repository provides the implementation as a transpiler to C++.
+It combines the expressiveness offered by dynamic prototype-based OOP with high performance and support for native multithreading, in order to be fit for tasks such as numerical computation.

 Reference document: [REFERENCE.MD]